Order fulfillment: Strategic importance

-The order fulfillment strategy also determines the de-coupling point in the supply chain, which describes the point in the system where the "push" (or forecast-driven) and "pull" (or demand-driven see Demand chain management) elements of the supply chain meet.
+The order fulfilment strategy also determines the de-coupling point in the supply chain, which describes the point in the system where the "push" (or forecast-driven) and "pull" (or demand-driven see Demand chain management) elements of the supply chain meet.
 The decoupling point always is an inventory buffer that is needed to cater for the discrepancy between the sales forecast and the actual demand (i.e. the forecast error).
 Typically, the higher the P:D ratio, the more the firm relies on forecasts and inventories.
 Hal Mather suggests three ways to tackle this "planning dilemma":